 All small portable generators make a sound to a degree.
-However, battery-powered generators like EcoFlow RIVER, operate between 37-44 decibels.
-This is no louder than the sound you’d find in a library.
+However, battery-powered generators like EcoFlow River 2, operate at up to 62 decibels.
+This is no louder than the sound of a normal conversation.
 Not a bad trade-off for off-the-grid independence, right?

 Although portable generators are a great source of electricity, they still need juice to run.
 Most traditional portable generators run on gas.
 Carrying around a spare tank of fuel on your camping trips is far from ideal.
 Plus, these types of generators produce toxic emissions, so you need to be careful where you use them.

 But this is where small battery-powered generators are changing the game.
-All EcoFlow RIVER series portable generators can be recharged while you’re in the wild.
-While you can take an extra battery for backup, why not explore the world of portable solar panels?
+All EcoFlow River 2 series portable generators can be recharged while you’re in the wild.

 Solar panels are great.
 They give you unlimited access to power as long as you’ve got sun and they pay for themselves over time.
 A common misconception is that solar panels take days to create energy and have to be fixed in place.
 But EcoFlow’s suite of portable solar panels is breaking that mold.

-Take EcoFlow RIVER with one 110W Portable Solar Panel for example.
+Take EcoFlow River 2 with one 110W Portable Solar Panel for example.
 It’s lightweight and can be easily folded and taken with you wherever you go.
-But what’s really impressive is that one 110W solar panel can charge RIVER in just 3-6 hours.
+But what’s really impressive is that one 110W solar panel can charge River in just 3 hours.
 Ideal for camping.

 Another concern is weight.
 On average, small portable generators for camping can weigh anywhere between 100-150lbs.
 Granted they are usually on wheels, but it can be the equivalent of carrying a baby hippo with you!

-But all EcoFlow RIVER series generators are lightweight enough to carry in your hand.
-The biggest, RIVER Pro, only weighs 16.8lbs.
-While the smallest, RIVER mini, is a mere 6.3lbs.
+But all EcoFlow River 2 series generators are lightweight enough to carry in your hand.
+The biggest, River 2 Pro, only weighs 17.2lbs.
+While the smallest, River 2, is a mere 7.7 lbs.
 We’ll let you make your mind up.
 But when it comes to weight, you can’t get many small portable generators more perfect for camping.

 To round up, there are a lot of portable generators you could take camping on the market.
 Most small portable generators have their cons, notably noise, weight, and fuel supply.
 But the pros of an emergency power supply and camping on your own agenda, overwhelming outweigh them.
-Plus, the small portable generators that the EcoFlow RIVER series has on offer, are making the cons a non-issue.
+Plus, the small portable generators that the EcoFlow River 2 series has on offer, are making the cons a non-issue.
 Ultimately, the best portable generator will depend on your specific needs.
-You can compare the RIVER series here to help you decide.